Chapter 48

 And away they went.
 Not we go—they went.
 With no promise of return, that evening or ever.

-Then Nancy was at her elbow, with Jenna and Chookie and Alva Dee gathering round, soon joined by Kirsten and Holly Brollis and Nancy Hantz, plus some of the AA sophs hovering on the periphery.
+Then Nancy was at her elbow, Jenna and Chookie and Alva Dee were gathering round, soon joined by Kirsten and Holly Brollis and Nancy Hantz, plus some of the AA sophs hovering on the periphery.

 Such news travels fast in such a setting.